 FPD 200 participants will be able to summarize the ___________.

-Now that we have defined an action for our verb, we know that whatever asset that we ultimately create will need to provide learners with sufficient support so that they can ultimately summarize how analysis phase data informs the development of learning objectives.
+Now that we have defined an action for our verb, we know that whatever asset we ultimately create will need to provide learners with sufficient support so that they can ultimately summarize how analysis phase data informs the development of learning objectives.

 Any learning asset will likely define a diverse set of learning outcomes, reflecting a range of cognitive process categories.
-More specifically, at DAU, it is commonly believed that learning objectives for 200 and 300 level courses must all reflect higher cognitive levels.
+More specifically, at DAU, it is commonly believed that learning objectives for 200- and 300-level courses must all reflect higher cognitive levels.
 This is untrue.
-It is perfectly appropriate to include lower level behaviors even in higher level courses as long as they support learners in achieving desired instructional goals and competencies.
+It is perfectly appropriate to include lower-level behaviors even in higher-level courses as long as they support learners in achieving desired instructional goals and competencies.
 In general, it matters more that an expected outcome address the desired goals and competencies of the proposed learning asset according to learners’ prerequisite knowledge and skills than it does that they reflect a prescribed cognitive level.

 At this point, though, we still have not explicitly defined what content learners are supposed to summarize in our objective.
-Defining what learners are expected the content that learners are expected to know will allow us to fill in the object part of the learning objective statement and complete it.
-However, this will require us to we reflect on what dimension of knowledge learners need to exercise.
+Defining the content that learners are expected to know will allow us to fill in the object part of the learning objective statement and complete it.
+However, this will require us to reflect on what dimension of knowledge learners need to exercise.

 Section 5: How Do I Define What Learners Should Know in a Learning Objective?